ArdiaD/SCT/README.md

 #### 2024-11-25

+## !!!
+IMPORTANT !!!

+Currently, the repository is empty as the paper is "under revision."
+We will release the code once the reviewing process is finalized.

 ## Overview

 This README file provides information about the data and the computer code used to generate the results presented in Ardia and Sessinou (2024), **Robust Inference in Large Panels and Markovitz Portfolios**

 By using the code, you agree to the following rules: